SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 Contributing to the SORMAS code requires you to submit pull requests that will be reviewed by one of our core developers.
 Once a pull request has been submitted to our repository, a developer will either assign themselves as its reviewer or we will get back to you in case we won't be able to review it in time.
 This may e.g. happen if your pull request involves a lot of technical changes that we would like to merge together with other issues of the same nature or that could potentially break a lot of logic.
 Usually though, the general process looks like this:

-1. A developer assigns themselves as the reviewer of your pull request.
+1. A developer assigns themselves as the reviewer of your pull request, core developers assign each other.
 Please wait until the review is done; if you think that the review is taking too long, feel free to add a comment to the pull request as a reminder to the developer.
 2. The developer might request changes to the code.
 If that's the case, please implement the requested changes or answer to their change request if you have questions or don't agree with a specific part of the request.
 3. Once you've implemented all requested changes, please request another review by the assigned developer by clicking on the "Re-request review" icon next to their name.
 4. As soon as the developer is happy with the submitted code (which might require multiple iterations of step 2 and 3, especially for larger pull requests), they will merge it into the development branch and close the pull request.